Posted on March 8, 2021 by Indiana's Cool North

 At some point in her or his life, anyone who’s ever created or admired a quilt should make the trip to the Shipshewana Quilt Festival.
 Sure, you’ll be able to admire the numerous labors of love displayed throughout the festival grounds, but you’ll also be able to communicate your tips, your stories and your appreciation of this unique American art form with others who share your passion.

-Start in the Marketplace surrounding the Amish Acres farm pond, where you’ll find more than 300 artisans and crafters displaying and selling their work.
-Four stages provide musical entertainment throughout the weekend, offering up a folksy alternative to Lollapalooza, which will be taking place in Chicago at the same time.
+Start in the Marketplace surrounding the Amish Acres farm pond, where you’ll find artisans and crafters displaying and selling their work.
+Stages provide musical entertainment throughout the weekend.
 And don’t forget the food.
 Homemade baked goods and tantalizing sandwiches will tempt and tame your appetite as you work your way through a true slice of Americana.

 Speed + water + big boat = Are you kidding me?